Tour Musings

 I went looking at travel quotations and this obscure one from Cesare Pavese (an Italian poet) may help me articulate musings arising from my recent holiday.
 Here then I wonder about the personal implications of travel and some of what Pavese wrote resonates.

 Saying 'brutal' takes it too far in my case - I went from a developed nation to other developed nations in an age of convenience.
 But there were times in which I had to endure discomfort and boredom (particular on flights) and I was definitely aware of risks both likely and unlikely.
 My travels had been postponed by what had been a very risky pandemic.
-Now I was potentially exposed to more human respiration than in a very long time (and a lot of passive smoking too).
+Now I was potentially exposed to more human respiration than in a very long time (and a lot of smoking too).

 Other aspects of our changing times were also sobering.
 The world had arguably been getting safer than it has ever been but then some new or old-as-new conflicts burst forth and one cannot ever completely dismiss the possibility of stray missiles or hijackings.
 Ironically the very security processes one meets at airports are reminders of all those dangers.

 But alongside fear exists trust.
 This attitude is vital in many aspects of life and becomes more pronounced in travelling overseas.
 I put my fate in the hands of so many strangers.
-Even the smallest of acts can shape ones day - consider getting the right advice on which platform to go to following a sudden change to train times.
+Even the smallest of acts can shape ones day - consider getting the right advice on which platform to go to following a sudden change of train times.
 I was well served by others.
 My lack of familiarity with languages and locations and processes were all smoothed over by those who professionally or voluntarily helped me.
-To all of them I was grateful - even the grumpy ones.
+To all of them I am grateful - even the grumpy ones.

 I never exactly forgot home or friends but I did let them fade somewhat into my mental background.
 There was so much to actively focus on in the here-and-now.
 In some cases it was the positive of things I had wanted to see for a very long time.
 In others it was the negative of ensuring my few key possessions were in exactly the right pockets from moment to moment.
 I stepped carefully on cobblestoned paths to prevent losing balance.
 I intently observed passing landmarks to ensure I never got too lost.
 My senses seemed sharpened.
 I felt hale-and-hearty.
 Some of that has falterend since and I wonder if there was some kind of travel adrenaline enhancing me till the moment I got home and truly relaxed.